 3 Areas to Cover in an Operating Agreement

-Don’t feel intimidated by the idea of drafting an operating agreement!
+Don’t feel intimidated by the idea of drafting an operating agreement.
 This document is actually pretty easy to create for an ecommerce LLC, and only needs to cover a few key areas.

-Who owns the ecommerce LLC?
 This section covers ownership rights among all members of the LLC.
 It also details how profits, losses, and assets are divided accordingly.

-For example, let’s say that your eCommerce LLC only has one member (or owner).
+For example, let’s say that your ecommerce LLC only has one member (or owner).
 All profits, losses, and assets belong to that member by default.
 However, if you have another member or partner that has invested equal amounts into the company, the LLC’s ownership is split 50/50.

 What if there are even more members of the LLC, but not all members invested equally into the LLC?
 A discussion must be held to determine what percentage of ownership each member will receive, and the final details noted in the operating agreement.

 2. Members’ Rights and Responsibilities

 The members of the LLC, and their basic information, must be included in an operating agreement.

 General background biographies aside, the LLC’s operating agreement must also detail the role each member has in the company.
 What does each member do within the company, whether they’re leading human resources or providing IT support?
 What are their duties and expectations in their positions?